misc-courses/web-cs105-f24/content/exercises/exercise05.md

 So, to convert our mouse's x position to a hue, we can multiply it by `100/width of the stage`.

-Of course, 0, is in the middle of the stage, not on the left, so we need to add half of the width to the mouse position first.
+Of course 0 is in the middle of the stage, not on the left, so we need to add half of the width to the mouse position first.
 This gives us `(mouse x + width/2)*(100/width)`.

 ### Add another variable